Eigenvalues and Entropy of a Hitchin representation: Theorem C: The Anosov flow associated to

 \subsection{H\"older cocycles}

 In this subsection we recall a basic tool of \cite{quantitative}.
 Consider a $\CAT(-1)$ space $X$ and denote by $\bord X$ its visual boundary.
-For a discrete subgroup $\G$ of $\isom X,$ denote by $\Lim_\G$ its limit set on $\bord X.$ Consider the space $\w{\UG}$ defined by
+For a discrete subgroup $\G$ of $\isom X,$ denote by $\Lim_\G$ its limit set on $\bord X.$ Let $\w{\UG}$ denote the space of parametrized complete geodesics,

 The group $\G$ naturally acts on $\w{\UG},$ and we denote by $\UG = \G\/\w{\UG}$ its quotient.
 We will say that $\G$ is \emph{convex cocompact} if the space $\UG$ is compact.
 If this is the case we will naturally identify $\Lim_\G$ with the Gromov boundary $\bord\G$ of $\G.$